layeredapps/oauth-github/readme.md

     $ npm install @layeredapps/oauth-github

-Edit your `package.json` to include the scripts for provider buttons which injects the GitHub buttons and error message templates into your `signin` and `register` pages:
+Edit your `package.json` to include the scripts for provider buttons and error message templates, which injects HTML into your `signin` and `register` pages:

     "dashboard": {
       "content": [